benjaminzwhite/kattis/detailed_solutions/luckydraw.md

 # store total SINGLE player win probability
 res = 0

-# total SINGLE player probability of losing at any round r' < r where r is current round
+# total SINGLE player probability of losing at any round r_acc < r where r is current round
 lose_before_this_round = 0
 for r in range(k, MAX_ROUNDS):
     lose_this_round = comb(r-1, k-1) * (1-p)**k * p**(r-k)